Sean2xy/Sean2xy/README.md

-- 👋 Hi, I’m @Sean2xy
+- 👋 Hi, I’m @Sean2xy, living in Dublin currently
-- 👀 I’m interested in playing badminton, traveling and also the philosophy of Kant
+- 👀 I’m interested in playing badminton, traveling and also craft beer (IPA)
-- 🌱 I’m currently learning in software engineering in OXford Brookes university & Chengdu university of technologies
+- 🌱 I’m currently studying in computer science for my master in Trinity Colle Dublin
-- 💞️ I’m looking to collaborate on any interesting projects
+- 💞️ I’m looking to collaborate on any interesting projects, feel free to contact me
-- 📫 How to reach me : My ins ID is zhu.xiaoyao and my personal email is xiaoyaoy103@gmail.com
+- 📫 How to reach me : My IG ID is zhu.xiaoyao and my personal email is xiaoyaoy103@gmail.com

 <!---
 Sean2xy/Sean2xy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.